Azure/batch-shipyard/docs/64-batch-shipyard-byovnet.md

 Security Group Azure Batch deploys on each compute node network interface.

-If you wish to apply additional inbound security rules for the remote access port (i.e., `SSH`), then you can create an another `Inbound Security Rule` with the destination port range to be `22` and protocol of `TCP`.
+If you wish to apply additional inbound security rules for the remote access port (i.e., `SSH`), then you can create either utilize the `remote_access_control` property in the pool configuration file or manually add another `Inbound Security Rule` with the destination port range to be `22` and protocol of `TCP` for SSH or a destination port range of `3389` and protocol of `TCP` for RDP access.
 The source IP address space can be whatever your situation requires.
-You can even create a deny rule for this port if you do not want to expose this port and do not want to configure a software firewall.
+You can even create a deny rule (either automatically through `remote_access_control` in the pool configuration or manually) for this port if you do not want to expose this port and do not want to configure a software firewall.

 **Note:** Batch compute nodes must be able to communicate with Azure Storage servers.
 If you are restricting outbound network traffic through the Network